leanprover-community/blog/posts/cmi-class-field-theory-workshop.md

 **Georgia:**
 As a number theorist new to Lean, I found the formalization process challenging but highly rewarding—Lean’s rigor forced me to confront subtle details that would have been easy to overlook in traditional mathematical writing.
-I started the week working in a group of four—formalizing some aspects of Lubin-Tate theory—but this project came to an end as the focus shifted toward needing to build an API for basic properties of local fields.
+I started the week working in a group of four—formalizing some aspects of Lubin-Tate theory—but this project came to a pause as the focus shifted toward needing to build an API for basic properties of local fields.

 As the focus shifted, I switched into a larger group and paired up with someone more experienced in Lean.
 It was especially rewarding to collaborate closely with someone from the formalization side and see how our different perspectives complemented each other while working toward a shared goal.